speed-tb/toto/README.md

-# toto
+# Toto mnitxo
-Repository with raw and transcribed dataset of Toto collected using different methods.
+Repository with raw and transcribed dataset of Toto language collected using different methods.
+The transcriptions are in both the native and the IPA scripts.